Reading: Vocabulary in Context

 Take this simple, neutral sentence: "The man was angry."

 Rewrite this sentence three times.
-Each time, replace "angry" with a more nuanced, sophisticated word that describes a specific type of anger.
-You may use a thesaurus to find words, but then look up their specific definitions.
+Each time, replace "angry" with a more nuanced word that describes a specific *type* of anger.
+You may use a thesaurus, but look up the specific definitions.

 - Rewrite 1: Use a word that means angry and annoyed. (e.g., irritated, exasperated)